 The fact is that you are already beautiful as yourself.
 That you, as yourself today, with the face and body you have (all your facial features, your skin “imperfections” (whatever they are), and your body shape and size), are already beautiful.
 Not more or less beautiful than others, but beautiful in itself.
 That’s because beauty is a formless quality that exists in all of us, that isn’t defined by an exact look, shape, size, color, or age.
 There aren’t just 1, 10, 100, or 1,000 looks of beauty in a country or in the world — ALL of us here are beautiful.
 Not just “okay” or “normal” beautiful, but truly beautiful, as ourselves, just like any other person.
 That someone would think otherwise is because they have been conditioned to believe otherwise, but when you recognize that true beauty is something that doesn’t come boxed in one particular look, that transcends beyond media definitions, you can finally begin to embrace the beauty that’s been in you all along. ♥

 You are beautiful as yourself, no alterations or “enhancements” needed.
 While you can try to supposedly “improve” your physical beauty according to your vision, know that this is entirely unnecessary and you’re only doing so because you somehow think that mental image is more beautiful than who you are now (when it isn’t true).
 The fact is that you are already beautiful as yourself — not more or less beautiful than others, but simply 100% beautiful.
 Period. ♥

 For more on the above, read:

-- Beauty of Self – How I Used To Feel Inferior about My Looks and Why I No Longer Feel That Way Today
+- The Beauty of Self – Why I Used To Feel Inferior about My Looks and Why I No Longer Feel That Way Today

 - Affirmation Challenge Day 8 [Physical Looks]: “I’m beautiful, just the way I am.”